 Raised in California and transplanted to Utah.
 Married my college sweetheart from Montana, and we are raising 4 nuggets together.
 I love all things DIY projects and doing them on a budget.
 I don’t mind messing up and am ok with the 90/10 rule - nothing is perfect over here and it’s fine by me!
 Encouraging all ‘wanna-be’ DIYers to just get out there and try it!
 You will be so glad you did.”

-The project that you are going to paint needs to be stained first so that it will show through.
+The project that you are going to paint needs to be stained first so that the dark will show through.
 One simple coat is enough.

-Then you will apply small amounts of Vaseline (I used A+D ointment) to spots all over the board.
+Then you will apply small amounts of Petroleum Jelly/Vaseline (I used A+D ointment) to spots all over the board.
 I rub some on the corners and parts of the edges as well.
 Just remember that wherever you put it, the paint will come off there.

 I love the white look, but you can use any color.
 Just add a one coat.
 You do not have to be super specific that it covers completely if you want a weathered look.